threefoldtech/TFBchain/README.md

-# tfbchain Blockchain
+# Threefold Bonus Blockchain

-The tfbchain Blockchain repository.
+The Threefold Bonus Blockchain repository.

 ## How to use tfbchainc